Anaiq/web103_finalproject/milestones/milestone3.md

 ### 5. What additional support will you need in upcoming units as you continue to work on your final project?

-Possibly CSS guidance,  Making sure UI is accessible and flows well.
+Possibly CSS guidance, making sure UI is accessible and flows well, how to do the sign in process?